JooYoo/vuepress-portfolio/src/blog/2021-03-28_react_todo_list/ReactTodoList.md

 ### 0. uuid

-We use _uuid_ to generate random id for each **todo**, so that it will easier for use to iterate todos.
+We use _uuid_ to generate random id for each **todo**, so that it will easier for us to iterate todos.

 ```bash
 $ npm i uuid